shotaro12oyama/udacity-robond-rover-project/writeup_template.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.

-You're reading it!

 ### Notebook Analysis
-#### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
+#### 1. Run the functions provided in the notebook on test images.
 Add/modify functions to allow for color selection of obstacles and rock samples.
-Here is an example of how to include an image in your writeup.
+Here is an example image.

 ![alt text][image1]